Climate of Texas: Cold and snow

 Northern and western sections of the state average snowfall annually due to their colder average readings each winter.
 For one week in February 1956, a snow storm of historic proportions struck northern Texas.
 The maximum amount measured was 61 in at Vega with Plainview receiving 24 in in one day.
 El Paso, in Far West Texas, received 22.4 in (57 cm) of snow during a 24-hour period December 13–14, 1987.
 For central and southern sections, snowfall is considerably more unusual.
 In February 1895, a large area of southeastern Texas received over 12 in of snow, with peak amounts near 30 in at Port Arthur.
 More recently around Christmas of 2004, up to 13 in of snow fell along the middle coast, with the maximum occurring at Victoria.

-One of the worst cold snaps to occur statewide occurred during the last half of December in 1983.
+One of the worst cold snaps to occur statewide occurred during the last half of December in 1983, causing 13 deaths in the state and 151 nationally.
 Four stations recorded their longest continuous readings at or below 32 F on record.
 Lubbock saw temperatures at or below freezing for 9 days (207 hours).
 The Dallas-Fort Worth airport measured temperatures at or below freezing for a total of 296 consecutive hours (12 days).
 Snow which fell on December 14 and 15 across northern Texas stayed on the ground until New Year's Day of 1984.

 February 2021 was another record-setting cold snap.
 At Austin, the temperature remained at or below freezing for 7 days (168 hours).
 At Abilene, the period at or below freezing totaled 10 days (252 hours).
 The Central Texas region, including Waco, Bryan, and Killeen, set a new record with 9 days (205 hours) at or below freezing.
 San Angelo endured 6 days (152 hours) at or below freezing temperatures.
+Because of insufficient hardening of infrastructure, the cold weather caused a statewide power shortage, cascading into shortages of food, water, and heat, and several hundred deaths.